 Somebody out there made a bundle off it.

 I know, it's hard to believe.
-Most folks' retirement account balances are still way down, despite the strong rally we've had since early March.
-Every single stock mutual fund (all 11,579 of them) was down in 2008, and highfliers from Alcoa
+Lots of folks' retirement account balances are still way down, despite the strong rally we've had since last March.
+It still blows my mind that every single stock mutual fund (all 11,579 of them) was down in 2008.
+And big names from Akamai

 But somewhere out there are investors who made money in 2008 and early 2009.
 Lots of money, in some cases.